emmajanedrews/base-template/_posts/2018-03-27-try-our-preferred-mortgage-lenders.md

 We have some preferred lenders right here in town.
 When problems come up, which they rarely do, we have someone we can go to directly.
 Usually, **it’s within minutes or even a few short hours that we have answers to the issues** so that we can get to the closing table on time.

 If you have any questions about preferred lenders, please feel free to reach out to us.
+We'd be glad to help you.